ngzuwayne/Ultimate-Tic-Tac-Toe-In-Scala/README.md

 This was done specifically in ScalaFX and Scene Builder.

-Ultimate tic tac toe consists of nine independant tic tac toe boards on a 3x3 grid.
+Ultimate tic-tac-toe consists of nine independant tic-tac-toe boards on a 3x3 grid.

 However, where you place your mark determines where your opponent places their next mark.